 '''

-Available for theory='maxwell' and theory='multi_scale_maxwell_tddft'.
+Available for theory='maxwell' and theory='multi_scale_maxwell_tddft' and theory='maxwell_sbe'

 '''

 Boundary condition in electromagnetic analysis.
 The first index(1-3 rows) corresponds to x, y, and z axes.
 The second index(1-2 columns) corresponds to bottom and top of the axes.